Hurricane Olaf (2021): Meteorological history

-Preparations
+Preparations and impact

 At 03:00 UTC on September 8, tropical storm watches were issued for southern portions of Baja California Sur.
 These were extended northward at 09:00 UTC before tropical storm warnings were issued for the same areas.
 These remained until 09:00 UTC on September 9, when hurricane warnings were issued and tropical storm warnings were extended northward.
 Hurricane and tropical storm warnings were once again extended northward twelve hours later at 21:00 UTC, six hours before landfall.
 A red alert was issued statewide.

-Up to 6 in of rainfall was anticipated for the states of Baja California Sur, Sinaloa, and Nayarit as Hurricane Olaf approached, along with potential surf of up to 23 ft.
+Up to 6 in of rainfall was anticipated for the states of Baja California Sur, Sinaloa, and Nayarit as Olaf approached, along with potential surf of up to 23 ft.
 Before landfall, ports and schools were closed and residents living in flood zones were urged to evacuate.
 COVID-19 vaccinations were suspended and 20,000 tourists fled to hotels.
 20 temporary shelters were set up in Baja California Sur for residents with homes in high-risk areas of impact.
 Classes in Cabo San Lucas were suspended on September 10.

-Impact

-Moisture associated with Olaf resulted in heavy rains across Jalisco, which resulted in flooding.
-This flooding resulted in a collapse of a trailer near Mexican Federal Highway 80, which buried a man.
-Heavy rains from both Hurricane Nora and Olaf prompted the closure of beaches in Nayarit.

 The Federal Electricity Commission (CFE) of Mexico reported that over 191,000 people lost electricity at the height of the storm.
-By September 12, with the help of 678 electrical workers, 110 cranes, 212 vehicles and 2 helicopters, power had been restored to 94%.
-Heavy rain, strong winds, and high waves buffeted the southwest coast of the Baja California Peninsula as Olaf hugged it and later made landfall.
-Hotels received minor damage, and some motorists were trapped in their vehicles.
-Fallen trees were also reported.
-Thirty-seven airline flights were cancelled.
-Damage was estimated at 200 million pesos (US$10 million) in the municipalities of Los Cabos and La Paz.
+By September 12, with the help of 678 electrical workers, 110 cranes, 212 vehicles and 2 helicopters, power had been restored to 94% of the affected population.
+Moisture associated with Olaf resulted in heavy rains and flash flooding across the state of Jalisco, causing the collapse of a trailer near Mexican Federal Highway 80 and an associated fatality.
+Heavy rains from both Olaf and Hurricane Nora, which affected northwestern Mexico less than two weeks prior, prompted the closure of beaches across the neighboring state of Nayarit.
+Heavy rain, strong winds, and high waves buffeted the southwest coast of the Baja California Peninsula.
+Olaf brought powerful winds and heavy rainfall to Baja California Sur.
+Hotels in the state received minor damage, and some motorists were trapped in their vehicles; numerous fallen trees were also reported.
+A total of thirty-seven airline flights were cancelled due to the hurricane.
+Damages in Baja California Sur valued at 381 million pesos (US$18.8 million).